Bigpig4396/Multi-Agent-Reinforcement-Learning-Environment/README.md

 **Member Functions**

 reset()

-reward_list = step(action_list)
+reward_list, done = step(action_list)

 obs_list = get_obs()

-<font color=Blue>reward_list</font> records the single step reward for each agent, it should be a list like [reward1, 	reward2,...].
+reward_list records the single step reward for each agent, it should be a list like [reward1, 	reward2,......].
 The length should be the same as the number of agents.
 Each element in the 	list should be a integer.

+done True/False, mark when an episode finishes.

 <font color=Blue>action_list</font> records the single step action instruction for each agent, it should be a list like [action1, 	action2,...].
 The length should be the same as the number of agents.
 Each element in the 	list should be a non-negative integer.